Needs of dogs

 Owning and caring for a dog can be a source of great enjoyment, but you should be aware that dog ownership is a major responsibility.

-Would you be able to provide for all of a dog’s needs?
+Providing for all of a dog’s needs

 You will need to consider the size of your property and the financial and time implications of having a dog as a pet.
 Caring for a dog can be expensive and you should consider whether, for instance, you would be able to afford the cost of routine and unexpected veterinary treatment, or the cost of pet health insurance.